slim-template/slim/README.md

 ## Why?

 Within the Rails community, _Erb_ and _Haml_ are without doubt the two most popular templating engines.
 However, _Erb_'s syntax is cumbersome and Haml's performance isn't exactly the best.
-Slim was born to bring the minimalist syntax approach of _Haml_ and the higher performance of Erb into once solution. _Yes, Slim is speedy!_
+Slim was born to bring the minimalist syntax approach of _Haml_ and the higher performance of Erb into once solution.

+___Yes, Slim is speedy!___ Benchmarks are provided at the end of this README file.
+Alternatively, a benchmark script is provided so you could test it yourself (`./benchmarks/run.rb`).

 ## How?